Cancer experts to the win

 I t is well established that a supercomputer can, and have, consistently beaten world chess experts since the late 1980s.
 The most famous win was in 1997 when Deep Blue won against World Chess Champion Garry Kasparov.
 However, chess is nothing but pure mathematics and hence, based on logic.
 The bigger victory for computers occurred in the year 2017 when Libratus (an artificial intelligence robot) beat the best poker (card game) team consisting of Dong Kim, Jason Les, Jimmy Chou and Daniel McAulay at the Rivers Casino in Pittsburgh.
 This victory was huge since, in poker, players don’t get to see each other’s hands and the computer had to bluff as well as counter misleading information to win.

 So when IBM Watson was launched (in 2012) in the fight against cancer, there was a lot of hope.
 This artificial intelligence was touted to have the ability to swallow and digest the thousands of oncology studies that are published each year and also make sense of the big data generated in treating millions of patients.
-The AI was expected to go through a massive amount of genomic data being applied to precision medicine because no human can possibly sift through terabytes and petabytes of human genomic data without the assistance of computers to find hitherto hitherto-unrecognised unrecognised patterns.
-It was expected to spew out treatment recommendations customised to individual patients faster and more accurately than seasoned oncologists.
+The AI was expected to go through a massive amount of genomic data being applied to precision medicine because no human can possibly sift through terabytes and petabytes of human genomic data without the assistance of computers to find hitherto hitherto-unrecognized unrecognized patterns.
+It was expected to spew out treatment recommendations customized to individual patients faster and more accurately than seasoned oncologists.

 Read Other Articles by Cancer Experts